 In order to secure the hard won gains of its watershed legal precedent, LDF created the Herbert Lehman Education Fund (the “Lehman Fund”) and the Legal Internship and Fellowship Program (the “Fellowship Program”) in 1964 to provide financial assistance to those who had been denied access to higher education for generations.
-Through their scholarship awards, the Lehman Fund and the Fellowship Program guaranteed for many able African-American undergraduate and law students that the battles to end segregation in education would not be undermined by financial need.
+Through their scholarship awards, the Lehman Fund and the Fellowship Program guaranteed for many able African-American undergraduates and law students that the battles to end segregation in education would not be undermined by financial need.

 Eight years later, as a successor to the Fellowship Program, LDF incorporated the Earl Warren Legal Training Program (the “Warren Program”) to cultivate future generations of attorneys dedicated to civil rights and public interest work.
 Additionally, the Warren Program sought to provide financial assistance for African-American students pursuing legal careers.